google/libnop/README.md

   * Produce optimized code that is easy to analyze and profile.
   * Avoid internal dynamic memory allocation when possible.

+## Getting Started

+Take a look at [Getting Started](docs/getting-started.md) for an introduction to the library.

 ## Quick Examples

 Here is a quick series of examples to demonstrate how libnop is used.
-You can find more examples in the repository under *examples/*.
+You can find more examples in the repository under [examples/](examples/).

 ### Writing STL Containers to a Stream